JetBrains/ldbc-snb-interactive-gremlin/README.md

 | `thread_count` | Concurrent benchmark threads |
 | `operation_count` | Number of operations to execute |

-## Feedback
+## Community & Support

+Have questions or feedback?
+Join us on [Zulip](https://youtrackdb.zulipchat.com/) - we're happy to help!

+To report issues or suggest features, please use our [YouTrack](https://youtrack.jetbrains.com/issues/YTDB).

 This is an early release focused on query correctness and Gremlin patterns.
 We welcome feedback on:
 - Query implementations and optimizations
 - API design for database plugins
 - Missing features or documentation

-Please open an issue or discussion on GitHub.

 ## License